Home / Weather News /

 Tropical Update

-Tropical Storm Erin formed Monday morning, with sustained winds of 45 mph.
-Erin is moving west at a speed of 22 mph.
-Erin is expected to become the first hurricane of the season by Wednesday as it continues to head into favorable conditions for development.
+Tropical Storm Erin formed Monday morning.
+Erin is currently in the central Atlantic with sustained winds of 45 mph, moving west at a speed of 20 mph.
+Erin is expected to become the first hurricane of the season as it continues to head into favorable conditions for development.

 App News